I was walking in the mall when the tag line of an ad caught my eye: “Because you need to put on your face.”

 We’ve barely gotten through complaining about our boss or colleague before someone appears and we wipe our faces clean into a veneer of pretence.

-We may have our minds on something troubling but we act as though nothing is amiss to friends and people we meet.
+Our minds may be on something troubling but we act as though nothing is amiss to friends and people we meet.

 We “put on our faces” to guard our privacy and avoid unwanted questions.
 We do it to be professional and to be able to carry out our duties.
 Be it for legitimate or selfish reasons, we do it often enough that it becomes second nature to us.